 Besides learning new skills, children learn how to collaborate and live in community while at camp, gaining self-confidence and independence through problem-solving and teamwork.

 “The camping world is an unbelievable place where you can help your kids learn how to face disappointments, have a voice, make new friends or just get outside their comfort zone and try something new in a very safe environment,” says Barnes, who has worked at Kanakuk for 26 summers.
 “It’s such a great accomplishment for a kid to get to do that away from home so that they know they accomplished that on their own.”

 Look at the camp website.
 Talk to other parents for referrals.
-Visit the camp and talk to the camp director.
+Visit an online Camp Fair and talk directly to the camp director.

 Ask about counselor to camper ratios, safety policies and how the camp manages situations like homesickness, anxiety and medical situations.
 And listen to your intuition.
 Does the environment feel safe and well-organized?
 Is the staff kind, attentive and nurturing?

 Explain to your children that they need to stick with the camp through its duration.
 By seeing things through to the end, they will grow more independent in their ability to make decisions and more resilient to adversity and discomfort – skills which will prove invaluable as they grow into adulthood.

 “Coming home is not an option.
 Let them know that the expectation is that they are going to finish because once you start something, you want to finish it.
 The only reason you wouldn’t finish something is because you are in harm’s way or it’s going to be ethically, morally bad for you,” Barnes says.